TaraBlackburn/crowd-sound-affect/README.md

 - 01 Normalized between 20 - 20,000 Hertz (Hz) which is sound audible to humans
 - 02 Silence Blocks Removed
-- 03 Spectrograms made with spgrambw in MATLAB
+- 03 Spectrograms made with spgrambw function in MATLAB
     - 400 samples with frame increment of 4.5 milliseconds
 - 04 Splitting the data.
 It was heavily unbalanced with Neutral having over 5k images, Approval having around 3k images and Disapproval having just over 300.
 I decreased the amount of neutral to below 3k to be a closer match approval.

 The paper originally classified a range of frequencies, Bark (0–3.5 kHz range), Erb (2–4 kHz range), Log (0.02-2 kHz range) and Mel (4–6 kHz range), then used the emotions Approval, Disapproval and Neutral.

 I, on the other hand, only classifed Approval, Disapproval and Neutral for my labels.
+I split the data into testing, training and validation sets.

 ## What are Spectrograms?
 Spectrograms can be thought of as a 3-D visulaization of audio sounds.